 The term "English Cream" does not refer to its own breed.
 The breed is Golden Retriever.
 "English Cream" refers to pedigree lineage and coat color only.
 An English, European, or British Golden Retriever can be any range of gold, from light to dark.

 I only occasionally use the term English to differentiate between dogs with American pedigrees and those with European pedigrees, who do, by the way, have some physical differences.
-Those differences are mainly thicker bone, broader head, and deeper chest.
-Of course, those characteristics are found on some "American" Goldens.
+Those differences are mainly thicker bones, broader head, and deeper chest.
+Of course, those characteristics are found in some "American" Goldens.

 Did you know there is no white gene in Goldens?
 Even the very palest dogs are still cream in color.
 So, when someone asks you what kind of dog you have, you can reply, "He/She is a Golden Retriever with European bloodlines."
 When some say they didn't know they could be white, you can gently educate them that your dog is cream. :)